transportation of crude oil by rail

 When an incident occurs, railroads swiftly implement well-practiced emergency response plans and work closely with first responders to help minimize injuries or damage.

 Freight railroads have rigorous employee safety training requirements and strict operating procedures that govern the handling and movement of hazardous goods, including crude oil.
-Federal regulations and self-imposed safety practices dictate locomotive and infrastructure inspections, rail car and track maintenance schedules, selection of safe and secure routes for moving hazardous materials and how to handle and secure trains carrying certain types of hazardous materials.
+Federal regulations and self-imposed safety practices dictate locomotive and infrastructure inspections, rail car and track maintenance schedules, selection of safe and secure routes for moving hazardous materials and how to handle and secure trains carrying hazardous materials.

-America's freight railroads have also invested record amounts of private capital - $550 billion since 1980 - to maintain and upgrade the country's rail infrastructure and purchase state-of-the-art equipment.
+America's freight railroads have also invested record amounts of private capital - $550 million since 1980 - to maintain and upgrade the country's rail infrastructure and purchase state-of-the-art equipment.
 Such investments have improved rail's safety performance.

 Freight railroads have led the charge to ensure flammable liquids like crude oil and ethanol are moved in tank cars built to stringent design and constructions standards.